kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 #### Marking pods as Failed

-When matching a failed pod against Job pod failure policy it is important that the pod is actually in the terminal phase (`Failed`), to ensure their state is not modified while Job controller matches them against the pod failure policy.
+When matching a failed pod against Job pod failure policy, it is important that the pod is actually in the terminal phase (`Failed`), to ensure their state is not modified while Job controller matches them against the pod failure policy.

+Additionally, it is necessary to avoid the creation of a replacement Pod if the previously created Pod becomes terminating (has a `deletionTimestamp` but is not `Failed` nor `Succeeded` yet), or we might create replacement Pods that wouldn't be created if the pod failure policy was applied against the terminated Pod.

-However, there are scenarios in which a pod gets stuck in a non-terminal phase, but is doomed to be failed, as it is terminating (has `deletionTimestamp` set, also known as the `DELETING` state, see:
+There are scenarios in which a pod gets stuck in a non-terminal phase, but is doomed to be failed, as it is terminating (has `deletionTimestamp` set, also known as the `DELETING` state, see:
 [The API Object Lifecycle](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/object-lifecycle.md)).